By Paul Wright | 28 November 2018, 15:09pm

 Peter Walsh Gallery

-A selection of Peter’s images are available as A3 photographic prints from our online shop
+A selection of Peter’s iconic images of The Haçienda are available as A3 open edition prints from our online shop

 All proceeds from sales support the photographers we work with and help maintain and fund our free resource and exhibitions in the UK.